 Meat and wine are associated with joy.
 Additionally, the Avodah in the Beis Hamikdash - which was interrupted in the Nine Days - involved primarily meat and wine.
-Therefore, one may not eat chicken and meat, nor drink grape-juice and wine, unless there are health concerns.
+Therefore, one may not eat poultry and meat, nor drink grape-juice and wine, unless for health purposes.